 This chapter provides descriptions of methodologies employed to calculate emissions from the energy sector.
 The disposition of the chapter is following the IPCC and NFR classifications of the emission sources.
 In section 3.2 emission estimations from energy combustion are described.
 This includes combustion emissions from energy industries, manufacturing industries and construction, transport and other combustion sources.
-Section 3.2 also includes memo items about international bunker fuels and CO2 emissions from biomass.
+Section 3.2 also includes memo items about international bunker fuels and $CO_2$ emissions from biomass.

 In section 3.3 a description is given for fugitive emissions from fuels.
 This includes fugitive emissions from coal mining and handling, and from oil and natural gas.
-Section 3.3 also includes a description of the CO2 capture and storage at the oil and gas production fields Sleipner West and Snøhvit.